kontent-ai/gatsby-packages/packages/gatsby-kontent-components/README.md

 This package should make the usage easier.
 Basically by loading the rich text data and use these components to provide this data and resolution functions.

-> Complete showcase could be found in [rich-text.js](../../site/src/pages/rich-text.js) in the development site.

 ```jsx
 import {
   RichTextElement,